-We’ve relied on many tools in our 7+ years of creating mobile apps, but following are four brilliant tools that we’re especially excited about for planning, building and launching great mobile apps for iOS and Android.
+We’ve relied on many tools in our 7+ years of creating mobile apps, but the following are four brilliant tools that we’re especially excited about for planning, building, and launching great iOS apps and Android apps.
 These tools can help you ensure that users will love your app for years to come.

 If you’ve tried any of these tools, I’d love to hear your feedback in the comments.

 OmniGraffle or LucidCharts For Planning The App Flow

 Complex applications like an e-commerce platform or a big enterprise app often require an early investment in building a user flow or user journey.
 In a large mobile app, there are usually many screens and many ways that a user can get to them, which means that when you’re developing the app, you’ll likely need to create more than one user flow.

 For our clients looking to build a mobile app, the size of their app is what determines whether a tool like OmniGraffle or LucidCharts will be needed.
 These tools offer you the ability to paint a clear picture of where screens and actions within an app will take users next.
 Mapping & planning the App Flow is an important part of any app development project but for smaller mobile app development projects where there are only a few frames, these tools can be overkill.

 Our current best practice is using good ol’ paper, pen, sticky notes and whiteboards to get a lay of the land. but sometimes it’s great to use a tool like these to show clients how everything is connected and how robust their app really is.

 We like to wireframe all our apps before we dive into creating pixel-perfect designs.
 There are plenty of great wireframing tools out there—Balsamiq, for example—but Sketch is our favorite.
 It’s a vector-based design tool built for designers and makers who want to craft beautiful user interfaces.